 The loss in the fourth quarter of 2019 was mainly due to the impairment loss recognized on the Company's intangible assets and a loss recorded on the modification of the convertible debentures.
-The profit in the second quarter of 2019 and the reduced loss in the third quarter of 2018 were due to the reduction in the provision for subscriber indemnification costs and Part XII.6 penalties and interest.
+The profit in the second quarter of 2019 was due to the reduction in the provision for subscriber indemnification costs and Part XII.6 penalties and interest.
 The reduced loss in the fourth quarter of 2018 was due to a gain on the loss of control of DDI.
-The losses for the other quarters are attributable mainly to ongoing general and administrative expenses and stock compensation costs.
+The losses for the other quarters are attributable mainly to ongoing general and administrative expenses.